 The open road draws many people for short and long term road trips whether by car, truck, RV, and a favorite, motorcycles.
-Communication with others is available for these road travelers.
-What‘s available for them?
+Communication with others is available for these road travelers, and it can be ‘fun with road travel communications’.

 Types of Telecommunication Devices

 The ease of providing and accessing telecommunication devices specific for road traveling has made many options available.
-These various devices range anywhere from a mobile telephone, CB radios, Bluetooth, PDA’s and other e-gadgets that have a variety of specialized features.
+These various devices range anywhere from a mobile telephone, CB radios, Bluetooth, PDA’s, walkie-talkies, and other e-gadgets that have a variety of specialized features.

 One of the more advanced options that is available to motorcyclists is the wired headset that allows both rider and passenger the ability to communicate while in transit.
 Who can carry on a conversation with the wind whipping by our ears and bugs flying into our mouth, eww!
 This sort of system is connected via wires but is required, to be manually disconnected and reconnected, when leaving the motorcycle for any length of time.
 A tiny inconvenience for a fun gadget, don’t you think?

 Where does Thou find this Fun Gadget?

 Local electronic stores, online, offline, and various mail order vendors offer to sell a few low power GMRS (General mobile radio service) radios which provide basic unit- to- unit communications but can’t be used with range extending repeaters.
 This would require the capability to transmit and receive in the 462- 467 MHz band plus provide ability for sub-audible control tones.
 One can also find used equipment and less costly models through various advertisements both online and offline from radio enthusiasts.

 Wireless options allow for a greater freedom.
 These are available in different frequency ranges which will make communicating with a passenger or other nearby bikers quite easy.
 Ability to communicate over larger distances will require use of a General mobile radio service, GMRS, which operates identically to a walkie-talkie system.